Noncontact Respiratory Measurement for Multiple People at Arbitrary Locations Using Array Radar and Respiratory-Space Clustering: Introduction

-Radar-based noncontact respiratory measurements covering multiple human targets have been extensively studied\cite{3,4,5,6,7,8,9,10,11,12,13,14,15,16}.
-However, many of these conventional studies have targeted only two participants\cite{3,4,5,6,7,8,9} or a handful of participants\cite{10,11,12,13,14,15,16}, and there has been no established technique for noncontact respiratory measurement targeting several people.
-For example, Xiong et al.\cite{10} measured the respiration of three participants by estimating the direction of arrival of the radar echoes.
-Most previous studies on the noncontact respiratory measurements of several people assumed ideal conditions; for example, Yang et al.\cite{11} and Su et al.\cite{14} assumed a special case where all the participants were at different distances from the radar system, and Xiong et al.\cite{10} and Ding et al.\cite{12} assumed a special case where all the participants were lined up in a straight line.
-Excluding the studies imposing these special conditions, there are no examples of simultaneous noncontact respiratory measurement involving more than five people to the best of our knowledge.
+Radar-based noncontact respiratory measurements covering multiple human targets have been extensively studied\cite{3,4,5,6,7,8,9,add1,add2,add3,10,11,12,13,14,15,16,add4,add5}.
+However, such conventional studies have targeted only two participants\cite{3,4,5,6,7,8,9,add1,add2,add3} or a handful of participants\cite{10,11,12,13,14,15,16,add4,add5}.
+Most previous studies on the noncontact respiratory measurement of several people assumed ideal conditions; e.g., Yang et al.\cite{11} and Su et al.\cite{14} assumed a special case where all participants were at different distances from the radar antenna while Xiong et al.\cite{10} and Ding et al.\cite{12} assumed a special case where all participants were lined up in a straight line.
+Excluding studies that impose such special conditions, there are no examples of simultaneous noncontact respiratory measurement involving several people to the best of our knowledge.

-Some of the previous studies have focused only on the detection of respiration\cite{7,16,17}, whereas others have demonstrated the estimation of the respiration rate.
-In addition, the respiratory rate values obtained using a reference respiratory monitor belt and a radar system have been compared\cite{5,9,10,11,12}.
+Some previous studies focused only on the detection of respiration\cite{7,16,17} whereas others demonstrated the estimation of the respiration rate.
+In addition, respiratory rates obtained using a reference respiratory monitor belt and a radar system have been compared\cite{5,9,10,11,12}.
 For example, Lu et al.\cite{9} quantitatively evaluated the respiratory-rate estimation accuracy for two participants.
-However, no study has quantitatively evaluated the accuracy of respiratory rate estimation for more than four people using radar.
-In this study, we quantitatively evaluate the accuracy of the estimated respiratory rate.
+However, no study has quantitatively evaluated the accuracy of respiratory rate estimation for several people using radar.
+In this study, we quantitatively evaluate the accuracy of the estimated respiratory rate of several people.